madnuttah/unbound-docker/doc/DETAILS.md

 Extend your ***existing*** `docker-compose.yaml` `servers:` section with the content of [`this snippet`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/docker-compose_snippet.yaml).
 The loading order of the modules is important, `cachedb` has to be loaded before `iterator`.

-ou can verify the connection to redis in the log, there should read
+You can verify the connection to redis in the `unbound.log`:

 ```
 ...